jackbourbon/frontend-exercise/README.md

 * The application should be running
 * You should start **webdriver-manager** with `webdriver-manager start` and leave it running
 * And finally run protractor with protractor `test/protractor-conf.js`

-## Observations
-It was nice doing this exercise.
-I could refresh my Python a bit and especially learn some Angular up to the point of making something I feel a bit proud of, taking into consideration that I am more of a backend developer with zero experience in Angular.

-So thanks for such an interesting experience!

-Best Regards

-Alberto Vila